Exit-problem for a class of non-Markov processes with path dependency: Introduction

-Hereafter, we will drop one part of the subscript or both (initial conditions and $\sigma$) if it is clear which one of the equations is meant.
-Though, to avoid confusion we will always use the subscript $0$ to emphasize that we consider specifically the deterministic system.
-For $\x$ such that $\TP{\x} = \infty$ we naturally extend the definition of the processes \eqref{eq:SID_main_sys_gen} and \eqref{eq:SID_main_sys_gen_deter} as
+Hereafter, we will drop the initial conditions from the superscript if it is clear which $\x \in \mathfrak{X}$ is meant.
+Though, to avoid confusion, we will always use the superscript $\sigma$, which can be equal to $0$ in the deterministic case.
+For $\x$ such that $\TP{\x} = \infty$ we naturally extend the definition of the processes \eqref{eq:SID_main_sys_gen} as

-Despite that introduction of $\x$ aims to describe a notion of ``previous path'' of the process, the set $\mathfrak{X}$ is defined to be more general.
-Not only we allow $t_0$ to be equal to infinity, but also $\mu_0$ belongs to $\mathcal{P}_2(\R^d)$, which, in general, does not restrict it to be an empirical measure of any path.
+Despite that the introduction of $\x$ aims to describe a notion of a ``previous path'' of the process, the set $\mathfrak{X}$ is defined to be more general.
+Firstly, we allow $t_0$ to be equal to infinity.
+Second, $\mu_0$ belongs to $\mathcal{P}_2(\R^d)$, which, in general, does not restrict it to be an empirical measure of any path.

-Note that topology naturally defined on $[0; \infty]$ by open intervals in usual sense and intervals of the form $[0, x)$, $(x; \infty]$ is metrizable.
+Note that the topology naturally defined on $[0, \infty]$ by open intervals in usual sense and intervals of the form $[0, x)$, $(x, \infty]$ is metrizable.
 Let us denote $d_{[0, \infty]}$ some metric on this space.
 We also equip the set $\mathcal{P}_2(\R^d)$ with Wasserstein-2 metric (see e.g. \cite[Definition 6.1]{villani2008optimal}).
 Thus, the Cartesian product $\mathfrak{X}$ is a complete separable metric space with the following metric where $\mathbb{W}_2$ is the Wasserstein distance (see references in \S\ref{ss:LDP-SID}).

 Existence and uniqueness result for stochastic differential equations that depend on their path is standard for the case of Lipschitz continuous drift term (see e.g. \cite[Theorem 11.2]{RW00}).
 It is worth noting that introducing $\x \in \mathfrak{X}$ does not complicate matters in any way, as long as $\nabla V$ and $\nabla F$ remain Lipschitz continuous.
 Assumption \ref{A-1} ensures that we are working in this framework.
+Using the standard argument for linear diffusion processes, it can be shown that the stochastic process $t \mapsto (\TP\x + t, \bmu^{\x, \sigma}_t, \X_t^{\x, \sigma})$ is Markov and, moreover, being continuous, it is also a strong Markov process that takes its values in $\mathfrak{X}$.